Causes and Symptoms of TMJ Pain

 • Some traumatic experience:

-A jaw injury is quite a common cause for a temporomandibular joint pain.
-Sports injuries or any other type of accidents can later manifest itself as a TMJ pain.
-Medication primarily comprises of pain killers in treating such pain.
+A jaw injury is quite a common cause of temporomandibular joint pain.
+Sports injuries or any other type of accident can later manifest themselves as TMJ pain.
+Medication primarily comprises painkillers in treating such pain.

 • Arthritic pain:

-A TMJ pain usually manifests itself facial pain.
+A TMJ pain usually manifests itself as facial pain.
 Now, facial pain is sometimes difficult to detect.
-Patients complain of discomfort somewhere on their face, but are hardly able to denote it as a TMJ pain.
+Patients complain of discomfort somewhere on their face but are hardly able to denote it as TMJ pain.
 Therefore, it is important to be aware of the signs and symptoms of TMD (temporomandibular disorder).

 A temporomandibular joint issue shows the following symptoms: